Day of the Dead in Oaxaca with Kids: A Family Cultural Guide for November

 Day Trips Worth Taking

-If you have five days or more, build in a day trip to Hierve el Agua, the petrified mineral pools about 90 minutes outside the city, or to the Arbol del Tule, the 2000-year-old tree with the widest trunk in the world.
+If you have five days or more, build in a day trip to Hierve el Agua, the petrified mineral pools about 90 minutes outside the city, or to the Arbol del Tule, a cypress in Santa Maria del Tule estimated to be roughly 1,500 to 2,000 years old with the widest trunk of any tree on Earth.
 Both are doable with kids and offer a break from the urban intensity of the holiday.

 The Bottom Line